Ms7697/Movies-ETL/README.md

   2. extract and transform the Wikipedia data,
   3. extract and transform the Kaggle and rating data,
   4. load the data to a PostgreSQL Movie Database.

+## Results
+### Write an ETL function to read three data files
+The function takes the Wikipedia JSON, the Kaggle metadata and MovieLens csv files and creates three separate DataFrames.

+### Extract and Transform the Wikipedia data
+We filtered out the TV shows, consolidated the redundant data, removed the duplicates and formatted the Wikipedia data.

+### Extract and Transform the Kaggle and rating data
+Again, we consolidated the redundant data, removed the duplicates, formatted and grouped the data.
+The Kaggle and rating data were then merged with the Wikipedia movies DataFrame.

+### Load the data to a PostgreSQL Movie Database

+## Summary